CRUNCHY PORK RIND NACHOS WITHOUT THE CARBS

-Break out the smokey flavoured BAKEN-ETS (CHICHARRONES) because there is a way to make low-carb nachos and boy are they delicious.
+Break out the smokey flavoured BAKEN-ETS (CHICHARRONES) because there is a way to make keto, low-carb pork rind nachos, and boy are they delicious.

 What is a keto diet?